 Meadows RAL, Arber S (2015) Marital status, relationship distress and self-rated health: what role for ?sleep problems??, Journal of Health and Social Behavior 56 (3) pp. 341-355

 This paper analyzes data from a nationally representative survey of adults in the United Kingdom (Understanding Society, N = 37,253) to explore the marital status/health nexus (using categories that include a measure of relationship distress) and to assess the role that sleep problems play as a potential mediator.
 Findings indicate how it is not just the "form" marital status takes but also the absence or presence of relationship distress that is essential to self-rated health.
 We demonstrate two further findings that: (1) sleep problems act as a mediator of the link between marital status/relationship distress and self-rated health, most notably for those in cohabiting relationships with medium/high distress or who have a history of relationship loss, and (2) the mediating role of sleep problems differs for divorced men and women.

-Arber S, Meadows R (2011) Social and health patterning of sleep quality and duration, Institute for Social Research.
+Arber S, Meadows R (2011) Social and health patterning of sleep quality and duration, In: McFall S, Garrington N (eds.), Understanding Society: Early findings from the first wave of the UK?s Household Survey Institute for Social Research.